 “Across the world, about 70 percent of fresh water is used for agriculture—in Saudi Arabia this figure is closer to 80 percent,” says Ryan Lefers, agricultural engineer and part of a team led by Leiknes at KAUST’s Water Desalination and Reuse Center.
 “If you’re on a ship that’s sinking, you need to plug the biggest hole first.
 So we are focusing our research into the viability of using wastewater for aquaponics and irrigation systems.”

 The team is setting up an aquaponics system at KAUST to test ways of rearing fish and growing crops using recycled residential wastewater from the university complex.
 Their project will investigate how to optimize the system, including trialing novel lighting methods and fish feed, and improved water-treatment processes.

 “A key benefit of using recycled residential wastewater is that it contains far fewer dangerous pollutants than does industrial wastewater,” explains Lefers.
 “However, we still need to remove any trace of potential toxins, such as pharmaceuticals, and treat the water to kill pathogens.
 We also need to add oxygen to the fish water, monitoring it carefully to maintain a healthy environment.”

 “Wastewater naturally contains valuable fertilizers that we can harness,” adds Leiknes.
 “We will remove ammonia from the water and use it to fertilize the plants—there’s even the possibility that fish sludge could be used for biogas production in future.”

-The team are using off-the-shelf equipment modified to suit their research goals, demonstrating the viability of building such aquaponics systems in the community.
+The team is using off-the-shelf equipment modified to suit their research goals, demonstrating the viability of building such aquaponics systems in the community.
 A key aim of their work is to optimize each part of the system separately, selectively extracting the fish waste components that are beneficial to the plants, thereby decoupling the fish rearing from the plant rearing.
 This will help to ensure each system is as energy efficient as possible while generating tailored water for each.
 They will also trial three different types of fish feed to gauge the impact of the feed on water quality.